soumya997/Listreqs/README.md

 - [x] create a single shell script to get the job done.
 - [ ] Use the python script to create a python library.

+# Know more about How to create virtual environment:
 <a target="_blank" href="https://github-readme-medium-recent-article.vercel.app/medium/@khanfarhan10/3"><img src="https://github-readme-medium-recent-article.vercel.app/medium/@khanfarhan10/3" alt="Recent Article 3">